 Welcome to JMBA+ Architects – located in the heart of the Whaling National Historic Park in New Bedford, Massachusetts.
 We offer a diverse practice in Architecture, Historic Preservation, Sustainable Design, Interior Design, and Space Planning.
 View Portfolio

-Throughout the season, JMBA+ continued to assist an array of clientele with renovation, historic restoration, modifications, and custom house design.
+Throughout the year, JMBA+ continues to assist an array of clientele with renovation, historic restoration, modifications, and custom house design.
 Through thorough analysis, problem solving, and a team approach, JMBA+ continues to complete projects on-time, in budget, and exceeding expectations.

 New Bedford City Hall has been undergoing some historic preservation on its façade!
 Check out this image of the completed work we’ve done on the historic building and stop by to see it for yourself!
 (Brownstone Trim, and Window Trims).

 In 2009, JMBA+ was commissioned to created a long term Capital Needs Study.
 The resulting study recommended many improvements to the building that would allow it to continue as the Premier Live Performance Theater in Southern Massachusetts.
 Since that time many of the recommendations were implemented.
 In 2017, the Zeiterion Theater Inc. once again turned to JMBA+ to update the study and prepare marquee designs.
 The Theater is currently seeking funding for the marquee.